damuellen/xlsxwriter.swift/Readme.md

   #### Attention: Install the libxlsxwriter c library first, not part of the build.

-or (use the SPM Branch, the library is compiled as part of the build.)
+or Alternative method (use the SPM Branch, the library is compiled as part of the build.)

 1. Add the following to your `Package.swift` file: